 2. Consider an oak frame annexe

 Considering creating a live-in annexe, rather than an attached extension?
-An oak-framed garden building is a good way to create a harmonious, sympathetic addition.
+An oak-framed garden room is a good way to create a harmonious, sympathetic addition.

 Homeowners often use a ‘design to completion’ company, which can involve the architect of the whole build working in partnership with the oak frame manufacturer or company.
 Alternatively they may commission specialist oak frame constructors for individual parts of the project.